 Our league philosophy is this is a beginning recreation program.
 It is designed to give equal opportunity to all players without concern for game outcome.
 Each player is given the instruction needed to be successful at a beginner level.
 Team rosters are kept to a minimum allowing players to have ample play time.
 Touching the ball, playing the game, making mistakes is the way children learn to be team players and successful at soccer.
 Everyone is encouraged to reach their own personal success.
 Competition is minimized.
-For those players seeking more competitive soccer programs, we have a traveling fall, winter and spring program and can also direct families to year round indoor and outdoor club programs.
+For those players seeking more competitive soccer programs, we have a traveling fall and spring programs.
 At the end of the day, we want children to gain a love for the sport and provide them with sound coaching tactics and training in a fun and inviting atmosphere.

 If I have a concern about the soccer program, who should I address it with?

 In most instances, problems or concerns can be addressed with the coach.
 If this is not satisfactory, contact the league president.
 Sometimes issues are sent via email and are then addressed at board meetings held 3-4 times each year.
 The Fall season ends with our annual board meeting.
 Feedback is encouraged to make the league better.

 Why does the program encourage that family members volunteer?

 Our fall recreation program is large, with more than 350 players and 40+ teams.
 The entire organization is run by a team of dedicated volunteers, but to ensure the optimum environment for all our young athletes, volunteer positions need to be filled.
 Although we have a board of over 12 volunteers that put in multiple hours over the course of the year to ensure the league is successful, the volunteer positions require as little as an hour a season to as much as 15-20 hours.
 If every family takes their small part, no one is over burdened.